 by · Calgary Herald

-From her home near Kyiv, Kateryna Karpenko saw one of the first acts of a long, gruelling war and predicts she might not go back even after the guns fall silent.
+From her home near Kyiv, Kateryna Karpenko witnessed one of the first acts of a long, gruelling war and predicts she might not go back even after the guns fall silent.

 She recalls seeing Russian helicopters descending on Hostomel Airport on Feb.
-24, 2022, ferrying Russian commandos who hoped to pave the way for a swift capture of the Ukrainian capital.
+24, 2022, ferrying Russian commandos intent on paving the way for a swift capture of the Ukrainian capital.